Glossier’s Emily Weiss and Outdoor Voices’ Tyler Haney to talk shop at TC Disrupt NY

 In the world of women’s casual/fitness clothing, lululemon has reigned supreme for quite some time.
 But Tyler Haney’s Outdoor Voices is ready to give the giant a run for its money.
 Outdoor Voices launched back in 2012 with the mission to make comfortable clothes for women that are both useful and fashionable.

-Part of Outdoor Voices strategy includes selling ‘kits’ of clothes, which may mean three pairs of different pants/leggings or a complete outfit for Yoga or jogging.
-While these kits aren’t technically ‘cheap’, they make it easy to shop for the right casual wear clothes.
+Part of Outdoor Voices’ strategy includes selling “kits” of clothes, which may mean three pairs of different pants/leggings or a complete outfit for yoga or jogging.
+While these kits aren’t technically “cheap,” they make it easy to shop for the right casual-wear clothes.

 Beyond that, OV is expanding beyond online retail to launch brick-and-mortar stores in various markets.
-The company has raised more than $21 million in funding from investors like General Catalyst, 14W, and Forerunner Ventures.
+The company has raised more than $21 million in funding from investors like General Catalyst, 14W and Forerunner Ventures.
 You can check out Outdoor Voices here.

 We’re amped to have both Weiss and Haney on our stage at TC Disrupt NY on May 15 to May 17.
-If you want to buy tickets to the conference at our Extra Early Bird rate, you can pick those up here until this Friday, 3/3.
+If you want to buy tickets to the conference at our Extra-Early-Bird rate, you can pick those up here until this Friday, March 3.

 Sponsors make TechCrunch events possible.
 If you’re interested in learning more about sponsorships with TechCrunch, fill out this form.